MicrosoftEdge/WebView2Feedback/specs/CookieManagement.md

     [in] ICoreWebView2GetCookiesCompletedHandler* handler);

   /// Adds or updates a cookie with the given cookie data; may overwrite
-  /// equivalent cookies if they exist.
+  /// cookies with matching name, domain, and path if they exist.
   HRESULT AddOrUpdateCookie([in] ICoreWebView2Cookie* cookie);

-  /// Deletes a cookie whose params matches those of the specified cookie.
+  /// Deletes a cookie whose name and domain/path pair
+  /// match those of the specified cookie.
   HRESULT DeleteCookie([in] ICoreWebView2Cookie* cookie);

   /// Deletes cookies with matching name and uri.